Jacob Zuma: Early life

+Anti-apartheid activism

 Imprisonment and exile

 Zuma began engaging in anti-apartheid politics at an early age and joined the ANC in 1959.
-He became an active member of Umkhonto we Sizwe in 1962, two years after the ANC was banned.
+He became an active member of uMkhonto we Sizwe in 1962, two years after the ANC was banned.
 That year, he was arrested with a group of 45 recruits near Zeerust in western Transvaal, currently part of the North West Province.
 Zuma was convicted of conspiring to overthrow the apartheid government and was sentenced to ten years imprisonment, which he served on Robben Island with Nelson Mandela and other notable ANC leaders also imprisoned during that time.
 While imprisoned, Zuma was a referee for prisoners association football games, organised by the prisoners own governing body, Makana F.A.

 After his release from prison, Zuma re-established ANC underground structures in Natal.
 He left South Africa in 1975 and was initially based in Swaziland where he met Thabo Mbeki.
 In Mozambique, he dealt with the arrival of thousands of exiles seeking military training in the wake of the 1976 Soweto uprising.
 He became a full member of the ANC National Executive Committee in 1977, and a member of the ANC's Politico-Military Council when it was formed in 1983.
 He was also Deputy Chief Representative of the ANC in Mozambique, a post he occupied until the signing of the Nkomati Accord between the Mozambican and South African governments in 1984.
 After the Accord was signed, he was appointed as ANC Chief Representative in Mozambique.
 In December 1986, the South African government requested that Mozambican authorities expel six senior members of the ANC, including Zuma.
-He was forced to leave Mozambique in January 1987, so he moved to the ANC headquarters in Lusaka, Zambia where he was appointed Head of the ANC's underground structures, and shortly afterward was named chief of the intelligence department.
+He was forced to leave Mozambique in January 1987, so he moved to the ANC headquarters in Lusaka, Zambia, where he was appointed Head of the ANC's underground structures, and shortly afterward was named chief of the intelligence department.

 Zuma was also a member of the South African Communist Party (SACP).
 He joined in 1963, served briefly on the party's Politburo, and left in 1990.